 An infectious disease outbreak in the workplace can happen at any time.
-Biosafety Certification by Bureau Veritas takes a management systems approach based on industry-compliant sanitary protocols that ensure a safe business environment for workers and customers.
+Biosafety Certification by Bureau Veritas takes a management systems approach requiring you to implement industry-compliant sanitary protocols that ensure a safe business environment for workers and customers.

 In the workplace, a lack of preparedness can potentially worsen the consequences of an infectious disease outbreak, from COVID-19 to the flu.
 To minimize the risk of infection and ensure health and safety, organizations need to prepare themselves and their employees as far as possible.

-Our Biosafety Certification scheme builds upon an infectious disease management system which requires you develop and implement best practice controls, preventative measures and sanitary protocols that comply with applicable requirements from recognized authorities.
+Our Biosafety Certification scheme builds upon a management system which requires you develop and implement best practice controls, preventative measures and sanitary protocols that comply with applicable requirements from recognized authorities.
 This program is essential to enabling you to demonstrate your commitment to workplace well-being and uninterrupted service delivery to your key stakeholders, including employees, customers, the public and the authorities.

 Minimize the risk of contamination